-To the Partnership, LLC or Association Partnership, LLC or Association
+To the Partnership, LLC or Association

-What is Taxable How to Show the Taxable Portions All interest and dividends received which would be taxable if received by a resident individual.
+• C or Association residents or inhabitants of New Hampshire) What is Taxable How to Show the Taxable Portions All interest and dividends received which would be taxable if received by a resident individual.
 List the interest and dividend income on Lines 1(a), (b) and (c) and Line 2.
-Enter the non-taxable amounts on Line 4, with the reason code and the payor's name and federal employer identification number. - C or Association esidents or inhabitants of New Hampshire)
+Enter the non-taxable amounts on Line 4, with the reason code and the payor's name and federal employer identification number. • C or Association u C or Association esidents or inhabitants of New Hampshire)